 Ecosystems: Increasing Resilience

 By 2050, our planet will need to support roughly nine billion people.
-As challenging as this sounds, we can meet the increased need for food and clean water while improving ecosystems.
+If we’re smart, we can supply enough food, water and shelter—and restore ecosystems.

 How?
-By creating economic demand for farming, ranching, and water use programs that increase the resilience of the natural systems that sustain us.
+By creating economic demand for farming, ranching, and water management programs that increase the resilience of natural systems.

 Our ecosystems initiatives